NoobMaster9999/Solidity-CTF-Infrastructure-Framework/README.md

 # To-Do

 - [ ] Make a docker container
-- [ ] Build script to download all required tools
+- [X] Build script to download all required tools
 - [X] Customizable timeout
-- [ ] Make a script to start the instancer
+- [X] Make a script to start the instancer
 - [ ] Lock/Unlock wallet mechanism (????)
 - [X] Use solc python module to compile install of truffle
 - [ ] Make the constructor arguments actually work
 - [ ] Special hashed-contracts + extra security feature
-- [ ] Requirements.txt for python packages
+- [X] Requirements.txt for python packages
 - [ ] If someone closes the connection during the deployment (Ctrl C), then stop everything (such as RPC) before exiting
+- [X] Custom contract names

 # Creator